 I’ll admit, this one we don’t grow largely because I REALLY hate celery.
 That said, it’s basically perennial celery that grows up to 6 feet tall.

 Every part is edible, including the seeds and roots.
-Grows in sun or part shade, and is generally low maintenance and undemanding.
+It grows in sun or part shade, and is generally low maintenance and undemanding.

 Lovage is hardy to zone 4.